 When you are thinking about buying a house, the cost of buying property shouldn’t be thought about as the sole decision maker.
 Things like cost of living, housing prices, transportation costs, the region and other factors should be taken into consideration when looking at the cost of property in Spain and its neighbouring countries.

 For this blog, we used Numbeo to get the figures for the cost of property in Spain, Italy, France and UK, as well as transportation costs and food for the various countries.

 Here we have a look at the clear winners for each of these three sections:

-When considering the cost of property in Spain and other European countries, you should definitely factor in the cost of transport.
+When considering the cost of property in Spain and other European countries, you should definitely factor in the cost of transportation.
 Trains, taxis and fuel prices all lend a hand in determining how much you are going to spend getting to and from work on your daily commute or simply travelling around to places like restaurants or bars.

-Here is what the results told us: The basic monthly utilities for a flat were cheapest in Spain at £84.86, then France at £96.12, UK at £137.00 and Italy came in most expensive at £129.89.
-Purchase price per square metre in the city centre is around £3,463.76 in France, £2,309.89 in the UK, and the most expensive in Italy at £4,329.70, which is a whole lot more than the £2,771.01 found in Spain.
+Here is what the results told us: the basic monthly utilities for a flat were cheapest in Spain at £84.86, then France at £96.12, UK at £137.00 and Italy came in most expensive at £129.89.
+Purchase price per square metre in the city centre is around £3,463.76 in France, £2,309.89 in the UK and the most expensive in Italy at £4,329.70, which is considerably more than the £2,771.01 in Spain.